National Insurance explained National Insurance contributions

 National Insurance is a tax on earnings and self-employed profits.

 Paying national insurance entitles you to certain state benefits, though these vary according to whether you're employed, self-employed or making voluntary contributions.

 Full state pension is paid only to those who have an adequate contributions record.
 Currently, this is 30 years' National insurance contributions (NICs).
-In April 2017, you'll have make 35 years' worth of contributions.
+From April 2017, you'll have to have made 35 years' worth of contributions.

 Go further: How do I qualify for state pension? - a full round-up of the criteria you need to meet

 National Insurance payments